wrclark/lis3dh/example/README.md

 ### file: inertial-wakeup.c

 Inertial interrupt example in OR mode (easily changed to AND mode) with configurable axes, threshold and minimum acceleration duration.

+### file: free-fall.c

+Inertial interrupt example activating upon free-fall.
+It works by using an AND mode interrupt of all the negative axes and comparing them to a threshold value (in the case of negative axis the threshold is multiplied by -1), recommended to be at 350mg (for >30 ms) and activating when the experienced negative acceleration is greater (abs. sense) than the negative threshold.